desertdba/learn-SQL-in-a-month-of-lunches/Chapter_01/README_md_conversion.md

 The "mdlint" extension also highlights some Markdown best practices and these have been included in the conversion.

-Angle brackets have special HTML meaning and have been converted to escaped HTML (&amp;lt; or &amp;gt) manually.
+Angle brackets have special HTML meaning and if the Markdown will be post-processed, they will need to be converted to escaped HTML (&amp;lt; or &amp;gt.)
+In this case, the expected audience will be viewing the Markdown directly on GitHub so this step is optional.